FractalFeldspar/FractalFeldspar.github.io/_projects/mechanical-design-challenges.md

     <li>Easy to disassemble</li>
     <li>Easy to troubleshoot</li>
 </ul>
-Of course, the actual design requirements should take priority over these traits.
+The actual design requirements should of course take priority over these traits.
 However, if the design requirements are flexible, I find recessive traits like these to be useful heuristics for guiding mechanical designs.

 Additionally, if a mechanism offers more functionality than necessary, then there’s a good chance that other aspects of the mechanism can be improved.
 Here are some examples:
 <ul>
     <li>If a bracket is stronger than it needs to be, then it might be made lighter by using less material or cheaper by using a cheaper material.</li>
     <li>A design uses threaded fasteners, which allows for disassembly.
 However, if disassembly isn’t necessary, then it might be possible to trade the ability to disassemble for the ability to assemble faster by using snap fits or ultrasonic welding.</li>
+    <li>A design uses a lead screw to convert a low torque motor's rotation into a high force linear movement.
+However, if the constant mechanical advantage and long range of linear movement aren't necessary, other mechanisms such as a cam, over-center linkage, or Spanish windlass could achieve higher mechanical advantages at a lower cost.</li>
 </ul>
+Keep in mind that the extra, unneeded functionality of a mechanism can be easily overlooked since even the most commonly-used solutions to design problems (e.g., using screws for fastening) can provide extra functionality that isn't part of the design requirements.

 <h2 class="post-title" id="challenges">Mechanical Design Challenges</h2>
 I created this list of mechanical design challenges because there are currently very few resources for one to practice coming up with mechanical solutions to design problems.
 I took inspiration from the format of Project Euler and USAMO and USACO practice problems.
 Additionally, many of these were inspired by mechanisms I saw in commercially successful products.
 My intention was to make the challenges cover a broad range of mechanisms and to be heavy on spatial reasoning.
 Some of these challenges can be "brute forced" with overly complicated mechanisms, but I strongly encourage looking for simple, practical solutions.
 I am still in the process of adding solutions to each challenge.
 If you have a new challenge idea or think you have found an elegant solution to any of these challenges, send me an email.
 I will do my best to give credit to whoever came up with the challenge or solution.

 <strong>Motion Restriction</strong>
 <ol>
-    <li>Mechanism where a revolute joint encounters a hard stop after <span>&gt;</span>1 rotation</li>
+    <li>Design a mechanism where a revolute joint encounters a hard stop after &gt;1 rotation</li>
         <ul>
+            <li>Use a ball as an intermediate link between the rotating component and the housing</li>
             <li>Spur gear with hard stop</li>
         </ul>
-    <li>Mechanism where a revolute joint encounters a hard stop after &gt;3 rotations
+    <li>Design a mechanism where a revolute joint encounters a hard stop after &gt;3 rotations
         <ul>
             <li>Mechanism based on the disks inside of a dial combination lock</li>
         </ul>
     </li>
-    <li>Mechanism where a revolute joint encounters a hard stop after &gt;10 rotations
+    <li>Design a mechanism where a revolute joint encounters a hard stop after &gt;10 rotations
         <ul>
             <li>Mechanism based on gears with coprime gear ratios with protrusions that eventually collide with each other</li>
         </ul>
     </li>
-    <li>Mechanism where a revolute joint encounters a hard stop after &gt;1,000 rotations
+    <li>Design a mechanism where a revolute joint encounters a hard stop after &gt;1,000 rotations
         <ul>
             <li>Spool of cable</li>
         </ul>
     </li>
-    <li>Mechanism where a revolute joint can rotate clockwise within a smooth cylindrical surface but locks up against the surface when it is rotated counterclockwise
+    <li>Design a mechanism where a revolute joint can rotate clockwise within a smooth cylindrical surface but locks up against the surface when it is rotated counterclockwise
         <ul>
             <li>Sprag clutch</li>
             <li>Overrunning clutch</li>
         </ul>
     </li>
-    <li>Mechanism where a slider joint can slide in one direction over a smooth rod but locks up when it is slid in the other direction
+    <li>Design a mechanism where a slider joint can slide in one direction over a smooth rod but locks up when it is slid in the other direction
         <ul>
             <li>Caulk gun/vice clamp</li>
             <li>Push nut</li>
         </ul>
     </li>
-    <li>Ratchet that switches its locking direction after being rotated clockwise past a certain point and then switches its locking direction again after being rotated counterclockwise back to its starting position
+    <li>Design a ratchet that switches its locking direction after being rotated clockwise past a certain point and then switches its locking direction again after being rotated counterclockwise back to its starting position
         <ul>
             <li>Electrical connector crimping tool</li>
             <li>Bus footrest</li>
         </ul>
     </li>
-    <li>Mechanism where an input revolute joint cannot be backdriven clockwise or counterclockwise by an output revolute joint.
+    <li>Design a mechanism where an input revolute joint cannot be backdriven clockwise or counterclockwise by an output revolute joint.
 There is a 1:1 mechanical advantage between the input and output revolute joints.
         <ul>
             <li>Wrapspring clutch</li>
         </ul>
     </li>
-    <li>Mechanism where an input slider joint cannot be backdriven forward or backwards by an output slider joint.
+    <li>Design a mechanism where an input slider joint cannot be backdriven forward or backwards by an output slider joint.
 There is a 1:1 mechanical advantage between the input and output slider joints.
         <ul>
             <li>Rubber mechanism</li>
             <li>Ethicon power stapler mechanism</li>